 GENERAC HOLDINGS INC. (NYSE: GNRC) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Generac Holdings Inc. (NYSE: GNRC)

-NEW YORK, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Generac Holdings Inc. (“Generac” or the “Company”) (NYSE: GNRC) between April 29, 2021 and November 1, 2022, inclusive (the “Class Period”).
+NEW YORK, NY / ACCESSWIRE / December 21, 2022 / Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Generac Holdings Inc. ("Generac" or the "Company") GNRC between April 29, 2021 and November 1, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Eastern District of Wisconsin and alleges violations of the Securities Exchange Act of 1934.

 Generac is a diversified energy solutions company providing an array of energy management technology as well as prime and backup power solutions.
 The Company manufactures, markets, and distributes a variety of products across North America and abroad.